How to Recognize Women's Equality Day

-Certified in 1920, the 19th Constitutional Amendment grants women the right to vote.
-This significant milestone is attributed to a peaceful women's civil rights movement that took 70+ years to realize.
-Thankfully women have maintained that right for more than a century, but there are so many other ways we are losing ground in the fight for equality:
+While thankfully women have maintained that right for more than a century, there are many other ways women are losing ground in the fight for equality:

 With the recent overturning of Roe v.
 Wade, women have also lost control of their own reproductive health in nearly half of the U.S. Take a look at the latest bans and levels of restrictions in this helpful NY Times tracker.